 To enrol you must have an undergraduate Nursing degree or equivalent, hold a current New Zealand Practising Certificate as a Registered Nurse, and have completed six months of full-time post-registration clinical experience within the past five years.
 For more information:

-www.wintec.ac.nz/courses/enhance/ pages/index.aspx or to contact us.
+Wintec.ac.nz/pghealth or contact us.

 COMPULSORY MODULES